Solhan District

 Solhan District is a district of Bingöl Province in Turkey.
 The town of Solhan is the seat and the district had a population of 33,973 in 2021.

 The district was established in 1932.

+Geology and geomorphology

+One of the most important mountains in Solhan district is Şerafettin Mountains.
+The high points of the Şerafettin Mountains, which completely cover the north of the district, are Esen Tepe with a height of 2388 meters and Şahin Tepe at an altitude of 2675 meters.

 Composition

 Beside the town of Solhan, the district encompasses the municipality of Arakonak, twenty-seven villages and eighty hamlets.